LARC-V

-LARC-V (Lighter, Amphibious Resupply, Cargo, 5 ton), is an aluminium-hulled amphibious cargo vehicle capable of transporting 5 tons.
+LARC-V (Lighter, Amphibious Resupply, Cargo, 5 (V) ton), is an aluminium-hulled amphibious cargo vehicle capable of transporting 5 tons.
 It was developed in the United States during the 1950s, and is used in a variety of auxiliary roles to this day.

 In addition to the United States, LARC-Vs have been used by military forces in Australia, Argentina, Portugal, the Philippines, Singapore and Iceland.
 Approximately 968 were made.
 About 500 were destroyed, most by scuttling during the American withdrawal from South Vietnam.
 About 200 have been retained in U.S. military service.
 Roughly 100 are privately owned and mostly used for tourism.

 Operational history

 The LARC-V was fielded in 1963 and were used extensively by the U.S. Army for over the beach supply during the Vietnam War.
 They supported the logistical and manpower build up at the start of and during the Vietnam war.
 Two units arrived from Ft.
 Story, VA. in June 1965.
 The 344th Transportation Company (Light Amphibious) setup harbor operations in Qui Nhon and the 347th Transportation Company in Cam Ranh Bay.
 The companies had two platoons of 17 LARCVs each and a separate 3rd echelon maintenance detachment.
 About December 1965, one of the 344th's platoons moved to Da Nang and was attached to the Air Force wing.
 There it ran 24-hour/day operations hauling bombs from ships in the harbor to the flight line.
 Their operation was so crucial to the USAF that if at least 15 LARCS were not operational, any needed parts were flown in by Nonoperational Ready Supply Grounded (NORSG) aircraft from St Louis.
 458th Transportation, LARC-V Company, arrived in Cam Ranh Bay Oct 1967.

 101st Airborne Division in 1967 and later the 1st Cavalry Division in 1968.

 LARC-Vs were used by the Argentine Marines during the 1982 invasion of the Falkland Islands.

 In January 2011, during the 2010–11 Queensland floods in Australia, it was reported that C-17 aircraft of the Royal Australian Air Force were to carry two LARC-V vehicles for use in Operation Flood Assist.
 The vehicles were deployed from Townsville to RAAF Base Amberley.